Gregory Ablavsky L'11

 Sharswood Fellow in Law and History

-Gregory Ablavsky studies early American legal history, focusing particularly on the legal status of Native Americans and the origins of federal Indian law.
-He is currently pursuing his doctorate in history at the University of Pennsylvania, where he is working on a dissertation tentatively titled, “Before Domestic Dependent Nations: Natives and Law in Early America.”
-After completing law school at the University of Pennsylvania, he clerked for Judge Anthony Scirica of the Third Circuit Court of Appeals.
+Gregory Ablavsky studies early American legal history, focusing particularly on issues of sovereignty, territory, and property in the early American West.
+He is currently pursuing his doctorate in history at the University of Pennsylvania, where he is working on a dissertation tentatively titled, “Federal Ground: Sovereignty, Property, and the Law in the U.S.

 - American Legal History